-1) Consider where you would like to advertise your meet up
+Consider where you would like to advertise your meet up.

 Online groups and forums are the best place to do this so you could approach an admin of the group/forum and ask if you would be able to post your meet up invitation.
 Bear in mind, especially with groups/forums with a large number of members, your post may be missed so keep commenting on it now and again so it shows back as a recent post.

 Somewhere public is recommended for your first meet up, for example a coffee shop or pub.
-If there is to be a few of you perhaps look at hiring a room somewhere, like a church hall, as sure others wouldn’t mind contributing to the cost if there is one.
+If there is to be a few of you perhaps look at hiring a room somewhere, like a church hall, and others make be able to contribute to the cost if there is one.
 Make sure you check beforehand the place you choose is disabled-friendly.

-3) Choose a date yourself and invite people along rather than trying to negotiate a time that will suit everyone
+Choose a date yourself and invite people along rather than trying to negotiate a time that will suit everyone.

 Finding a date and time to suit all can become difficult.
 If someone can’t make this one there’s always next time.

-4) Update everyone on how the meet up went
+Update everyone on how the meet up went.